mozilla/bedrock/docs/firefox-accounts.rst

 Tracking External Referrers
 ---------------------------

-If the URL of a bedrock page contains existing UTM parameters on page load, bedrock will attempt to automatically use those values to replace the inline UTM parameters in Firefox Account and Mozilla VPN links.
+If the URL of a bedrock page contains existing :abbr:`UTM (Urchin Tracking Module)` parameters on page load, bedrock will attempt to automatically use those values to replace the inline UTM parameters in Firefox Account and Mozilla :abbr:`VPN (Virtual Private Network)` links.
 This is handled using a client side script in the site common bundle which can be found in ``/media/js/base/fxa-utm-referral.js``.

 The behavior is as follows:

-- UTM paramters will only be replaced if the page URL contains both a valid ``utm_source`` and ``utm_campaign`` parameter.
+- :abbr:`UTM (Urchin Tracking Module)` paramters will only be replaced if the page URL contains both a valid ``utm_source`` and ``utm_campaign`` parameter.
 All other UTM parameters are considered optional, but will still be passed as long as the required parameters exist.
-- If the above criteria is satisfied, then UTM parameters on FxA links will be replaced in their entirety with the UTM parameters from the page URL.
+- If the above criteria is satisfied, then :abbr:`UTM (Urchin Tracking Module)` parameters on :abbr:`FxA (Firefox Account)` links will be replaced in their entirety with the UTM parameters from the page URL.
 This is to avoid mixing referral data from different campaigns.

 ..
 Important::

-    Links generated by the FxA button helpers will automatically be covered by this script.
+    Links generated by the :abbr:`FxA (Firefox Account)` button helpers will automatically be covered by this script.
 For links generated using the ``fxa_link_fragment`` helper, you will need to manually add a CSS class of ``js-fxa-cta-link`` to trigger the behavior.